 Now before I get into this, I just want to say, although I feel things deeply I normally don’t show them externally.
 Friends, family, and memories can make me cry, but very few movies or television shows do.
 And the ones that can make me tear up normally hit on a very specific feeling or memory that I can relate to.
 That is why these documentaries caught me off guard and that is why I decided to write this post.
-I wanted to not only share these awesome documentaries, but explore why they touched me the way they did and see if I can process it and properly verbalize it.
+I wanted to not only share these awesome documentaries but explore why they touched me the way they did and see if I can process it and properly verbalize it.

 I first learned about The Biggest Little Farm on the Scrubs re-watch podcast, Fake Doctors, Real Friends.
 They had a guest call in that was selling her company to start her own sustainable farm with her husband.
 She said this was something she and her husband had always talked about doing in retirement, but like many of us when COVID happened they started looking at the life they had been living in contrast to the life they wanted and decided why wait?

-Hmm sound familiar?
+Hmm, sound familiar?

-That touched home for me, although I hadn’t necessarily given real honest thought to moving to farm, (although I am now) I have been thinking a lot about the life I’m living versus the life I want.
+That touched home for me, although I hadn’t necessarily given real honest thought to moving to a farm, (although I am now) I have been thinking a lot about the life I’m living versus the life I want.

 I was born and raised in Southern California.
 I have spent my entire life in the suburbs and for most of my life, prior to moving back from Hawaii, I loved big cities.
 Although I never lived in one, it was something I dreamed about as a kid.
-For awhile NYU was my dream school.
+For a while, NYU was my dream school.
 I loved the energy, chaos and crowds of large cities.
-To me they were beautifully dirty urban areas, filled with diverse stories, diverse people, and endless opportunities.
+To me, they were beautifully dirty urban areas, filled with diverse stories, diverse people, and endless opportunities.

 Even when we were moving back from Hawaii I thought I wanted a city life, or at least a suburban life.
 The idea or rural living wasn’t really a thing for me yet.